Tuesday, March 20, 2012

 Served here with Kidney Beans in a Yogurt Cardamom Sauce.

 This bitter-sweet fresh salad stimulates the liver function, sparks the appetite and is a delight for the taste.
-Excellent for Pitta and sweating for Kapha and Vata.
+Excellent for Pitta and sweet for Kapha and Vata.

 Makes: 4 side servings